How to Pair Wine with Spring Vegetables

 I promise not to get too far ahead of myself, but the beautifully bright days in Toronto have put an extra spring in my step.
 It amazes me how something as simple as blue sky and a bit of warmth can revive the spirit, giving energy to plan and prosper – the winter weary, cozy hibernation that weighed down the last few months simply forgotten.

-Artichoke, asapagus, and fiddleheads
+Artichoke, asapagus, fava beans and fiddleheads

 These wonderfully herbaceous vegetables are the starter's pistol to warm weather produce.
-They have a fleetingly short lifespan here in Southern Ontario but are heartily celebrated for the few weeks they are here.
+They have a fleetingly short lifespan in Southern Ontario but are heartily celebrated for the few weeks they are here.
 I, personally, gorge myself on in-season asparagus until I can't take it any longer.
 But then, just when I've had enough, the season is up.
 I actually go through a grieving process.

 Left on their own, these verdant spring gems are among the toughest to pair, but luckily, we have a few tricks up our sleeve.
 As discussed in previous blogs, you want to pair the wine to the strongest element on the dish – usually the sauce, spice and seasoning.
 So let's assume these beauties are mostly unadorned save for some olive oil or butter and salt and pepper.